atcasanova/hackyeaster2023/CrashBash/README.md

 ## Solution 1

-The challenge is basically a limited shell that will filter almost everything you try, including letters, `.` (dot) and a lot of other things.
-Luckily, just a few days before a friend showed me a WAF bypass he found using bash, that I will go through quickly:
+The challenge presents a limited shell that filters almost everything you try, such as letters, dots, and some other characters.
+However, just a few weeks ago, a friend showed me a WAF bypass that works with bash, which I'll go trough quickly:

 ```
 ${0}<<<$\'\\$(($((1<<1))#10011010))\\$(($((1<<1))#10100011))\'